Tributes flow for motorcyclist Peter Hegedus, who died in crash on Auckland's Northwestern Motorway

 Meeting Pauline had given him the daughters he wanted, they were not his flesh and blood but might as well have been, he said.

-It was a sad, shocking to hear he died and it still felt like a dream, he said.
+It was sad and shocking to hear he died and it still felt like a dream, he said.

 He dearly wished they could still laugh and argue together, he said.